Rotations

 Our continuity clinics are central to our ambulatory education.
 Our residents are integrated fully into their clinical sites, provide comprehensive primary care to their panel of primary care patients, and have layered support as they learn to grow in both clinic visits and asynchronous care.

 Our ambulatory program includes core curricula in both educational and clinical arenas.
 Our dedicated educational seminars during each +1 block are thoughtfully designed to cover a breadth of topics with intentional re-iteration of high-yield topics over our three years of training.
-Clinically, we provide a core set of clinical experiences in the PGY1 year to facilitate broad exposure to key clinical areas in early residency.
-Our broad exposure to ambulatory medicine and primary care includes a variety of clinical sites both on and off the Hill, including OHSU, VA, Old Town Clinic, and Kaiser.
+Clinically, we provide core clinical experiences in the PGY1 year that facilitate broad exposure to key clinical areas in early residency.
+Our broad exposure to ambulatory medicine and primary care includes a variety of clinical sites on and off the Hill, including OHSU, VA, Old Town Clinic, and Kaiser.

 Complementary to these core experiences is the flexibility to pursue individual interests and tailor clinical experiences, such as the selection of a "second continuity clinic" for our PGY2 and PGY3 residents in an area of their choosing.